tyzbit/acars-processor/README.md

 # ACARS Processor

-A Go app/daemon that processes ACARS and VDL Mode 2 messages in real-time.
+A Go daemon that processes ACARS and VDL Mode 2 messages in real-time.
 Connects to ACARSHub, filters and enriches messages with (optional) AI analysis, then delivers results to Discord or custom endpoints.

 ## Features